baden03/print-o-matic/readme.txt

 1. Print-O-Matic Options screen for Ultimate Flexibility

 == Changelog ==

+= 2.1.10 =
+* removed pause before print
+* fixed issue of not printing correctly in safari

+= 2.1.9 =
+* now escapes only the title attribute value, not the entire attribute string

 = 2.1.8 =
 * security update.
 Now the plugin is escaping all shortcode attributes before output.